isomerpages/pa-cdcnw/_programmes/Advocating Green Living/North West Sustainability Festival.md

 **[Sign up](https://go.gov.sg/nwsfreg) and be inspired by our specially curated green workshops and talks!**

-*NOTE: We are having some technical issues with the registration site.
-Please bear with us as we try our best to fix the problem as soon as possible.
-(Update as of 2 Nov 2023, 12.30pm)

 ##### **Check out our workshops and activities!**

 ![](/images/Programmes/Green%20Living/workshops3.jpg)